-The Eternal required, with a few exceptions, the same level of obedience from those who were strangers (roughly synonymous to illegal aliens today) as he did from those who were native born or citizens.
+The Eternal required, with a few exceptions, the same level of obedience from those who were strangers (synonymous to illegal aliens today) as he did from those who were native born or citizens.
 They could expect to receive the same blessings for obedience, and penalties for disobedience, as any Israelite.

-The basic difference between born in the land Israelites and aliens (strangers) is that the latter HAD to be circumcised in order to take Passover (Exodus 12:43 - 48).
+The basic difference between native Israelites and aliens whom humans considered illegal were that the latter had to be circumcised in order to take Passover (Exodus 12:43 - 48).
 Strangers would also not be automatically released, if they were slaves or bondservants, during the Jubilee year (Exodus 12:43, 45, Leviticus 25:45 - 46).

-The leaders who gathered for what is referred to as "the Jerusalem conference" (see Acts 15), understood this profound truth.
-They did not place on Gentile (non-Israelite) believers any greater responsibility than what God's law required.
-What does all this mean, however, for us today, especially for those living in countries like the United States that are struggling to deal with a growing influx of "strangers" from other countries?
+The leaders who gathered for what is referred to as the Jerusalem conference (see Acts 15) understood this profound truth.
+They did not place on Gentile (non-Israelite) believers any greater responsibility than what God's law in the Bible required of everyone.
+What does this mean, however, for those struggling to determine how to treat illegal aliens?

 Those living in a country should not mistreat illegal aliens but rather treat them with love and mercy.
 Those who resided in Israel, regardless of where they were born, were required to obey God's laws before receiving his blessings.
 It is therefore reasonable for governments to require obedience to their laws before they offer such people the exact same benefits as citizens.